msindrasena/Credit_Loan_Status/README.md

 believe again that the model is good at predicting low-risk but not as good at predicting high-risk applicants.

+## Balance Random Forest Classifier
+We used the Balance Random Forest Classifier which had a balanced accuracy score of 78%.
+The precision rate was .03 and 1.00 for high and low risk applicants respectively.
+The recall rate was .70 and .87.

 ## Recommendations

 We also tested the Easy Ensemble AdaBoost Classifier, which turned out with the highest precision